Narwhal, Bullshark, and Tusk, Sui's Mempool and Consensus Engines

 Consensus is accomplished in two layered modules, so Narwhal can also be used coupled with an external consensus algorithm, such as HotStuff, Istanbul BFT, or Tendermint.
 Narwhal is undergoing integration in the Celo and Sommelier blockchain.

-The Sui Consensus Engine represents the latest variant of decades of work on multi-proposer, high-throughput consensus algorithms that reaches throughputs more than 125,000 transactions per second with a two-second latency for a deployment of 50 parties, with production cryptography, permanent storage, and a scaled-out primary-worker architecture.
+The Sui Consensus Engine represents the latest variant of decades of work on multi-proposer, high-throughput consensus algorithms that reach throughputs of more than 125,000 transactions per second with a two-second latency for a deployment of 50 parties, with production cryptography, permanent storage, and a scaled-out primary-worker architecture.

 The Sui Consensus Engine approach can offer dramatic scalability benefits in the following cases: